WilliamClintC/rUBC-NLP/README.md

 # rUBC-NLP
-project to practice my NLP

-I check the most common words and emojis in r/UBC's most controversial posts for the year 2022 vs 2021 After doing sentiment analysis on the posts's headlines and text, they are suprisingly positive.
+Checked the most common words and emojis in r/UBC's most controversial posts for the year 2022 and 2021 After doing sentiment analysis on the posts's headlines and text, they are suprisingly positive.
 I suspect its because of sarcasm or self promotions.
 In general, the most controversial posts come from first years and people who mention the free speech club.